raechanel/reading-notes/class102reading4.md

     * During this step, you can finally put pen to paper.
 Remember that you're outlining and representing feautures and formats, not illustrating in fine detail.
     * Ask yourself the following three questions while you’re sketching:

-        * How can you organise the content to support your users’ goals?
+        * How can you organize the content to support your users’ goals?
         * Which information should be most prominent?
         * Where should your main message go?
         * What should the user see first when arriving at the page?